cavidsuleyman/YouTube-Clone-React-Firebase/README.md

 ## SAMPLE SCREEN APPEARANCE

->It is a Short Side page, you can like and unlike videos, also I add this video, play&pausa, mute&unmute and also a progress bar:
+>It is a Short Side page, you can like and unlike videos, also I added this video, play&pausa, mute&unmute and also a progress bar:
 ![There was a screenshot here](./screen-1.png)

->It is a Video Details page, you can watch videos, subscribe or unsubscribe from video channels, hover video, show more and less more descriptions, and write comments:
+>It is a Video Details page, you can watch videos, subscribe or unsubscribe from video channels, hover video, show more descriptions, and write comments:
 ![There was a screenshot here](./screen-2.png)

 >It is a Sign-in page, you can Sign in with Google and Facebook:
 ![There was a screenshot here](./screen-3.png)

->It is a Home page, you can search here videos, block videos, open-close Sidebar:
+>It is a Home page, you can search here for videos, block videos, and open-close Sidebar:
 ![There was a screenshot here](./screen-4.png)